 Rebecca Curtiss is happy to share her experiences with other students.
 She has a master’s degree and enjoyed a career as an academic librarian before deciding to further her studies in the field of law.
 “It helps me to think critically about issues in the law,” she says.
 It also helps her while she serves as a research assistant.
-She feels that it has changed the way that she has structured her personal program in the ONU law school.
+She feels that it has changed the way she has structured her personal program at ONU Law.
 She finds opportunities such as writing articles for publication to be vital supplements to her education and future career.